Links on Android Authority may earn us a commission. Learn more.

 AMD Radeon RX 6000 is AMD’s latest series of GPUs.
 Based on the brand new RDNA 2 architecture, it’s a significant improvement over the last generation.
 It promises a 1.65x performance boost over the last generation.
 Additionally, you get AMD’s Infinity Cache for higher bandwidth and better ray tracing performance.

-The RX 6000 series doesn’t quite fill out the mid-range and entry-level yet.
-We have the RX 6700 XT at the bottom of the series right now, and it’s a solid 1080p card that can do some 1440p gaming.
-We expect to see a non-XT 6700 card, as well as RX 6600 XT and 6600.
-However, given the current silicon shortage, quantities will be very limited for both existing and any upcoming GPUs.
+AMD’s newer RX 6000 releases fill out the mid-range and entry-level yet.
+We have the RX 6700 XT, a solid 1080p card that can do some 1440p gaming.
+We expect to see a non-XT 6700 card, but AMD is yet to release it.
+In the meantime, it has released the RX 6600, RX 6600 XT, 6500 XT, and RX 6400, which are solid enough for entry-level 1080p gaming.
+Given the current silicon shortage, quantities will be very limited for both existing and any upcoming GPUs.

 AMD Radeon RX 5000 series GPUs

 Leading the series is the AMD Radeon RX 5700 XT, with the RX 5700 right behind it.
-The 5700 XT sits slightly below the RX 6700 XT in terms of performance, offering acceptable 1080p performance with some 1440p possible.
-Below that is the RX 5600 XT, followed by the RX 5500 XT and the RX 5500.
-All three cards offer different levels of 1080p gaming performance and fill out the lower end of GPU price brackets.
+The 5700 XT sits slightly below the RX 6700 XT, offering acceptable 1080p performance with some 1440p possible.
+Below that is the RX 5600 XT, followed by the RX 5500 XT, the RX 5500, and the RX 5400.
+All four cards offer different levels of 1080p gaming performance and fill out the lower end of GPU price brackets.
 These cards are some great options for folks looking for a card for their low-budget systems.
 AMD also introduced an RX 5300 in 2020, which was the last 5000-series card they put out.
-However, the card is for specific retail channels and OEM systems – not regular retail.
+However, the card is for specific retail channels and OEM systems — not regular retail.

 AMD Radeon RX Vega and RX 500 series GPUs